rowbot-weisguy/notes/README.md

 ## Process

+_Update: I rebuilt this using React as a further learning exercise.
+You can check it out in the `react` branch if you're curious how that looks.

 I thought it might be helpful for reviewers to explain my approach at a high level.

 First off, this app was built as part of a hiring exercise (Hi, @Spittal!), and